 The Prostate Cancer UK Clinical Champions Programme is a magic key that helps open doors to opportunities and achievements that would not otherwise have been possible.

 Clinical Champions Cohort 2

 What does the programme involve?

-We have partnered with the innovative Living Potential to bring you a bespoke clinical leadership programme that will support you to drive meaningful improvements for those living with or at risk of prostate cancer.
+We’ve partnered with Living Potential, an innovative leadership development organisation to support us deliver our sector-leading Clinical Champions Programme.
+Our programme will support and inspire you to drive meaningful improvements for people living with or at risk of prostate cancer.

 Who is the programme for?

-We know all roles across the prostate cancer pathway are critical to transforming care.
-That’s why we take a multi-disciplinary approach to this programme.
-The programme is open to passionate and experienced practicing clinicians from a variety of professional backgrounds who are driven to improve prostate cancer care.
+We know all roles across the prostate cancer pathway are critical to transforming care, that’s why we actively recruit a multi-disciplinary group to this programme.
+The programme is open to passionate and inspiring professionals who are driven to improve prostate cancer care.

-The Prostate Cancer Improvement Programmes are partly supported by grants from Astellas Pharma Ltd, Bayer UK and Roche Products Ltd. None of these organisations have had any control over the educational content of this activity.
+Our Prostate Cancer UK Improvement Programmes are partly funded by grants from Astellas Pharma Ltd, Bayer UK and Roche Products Ltd. However, none of these organisations have any influence over the educational content of the programmes.